Kallibek/rest-api-stores/README.md

-# rest-api-stores
-REST API for stores using Flask-RESTful and SQLAlchemy
+# Stores REST API using Flask and Postgresql